dr-leo/pandaSDMX/description.rst

 pandaSDMX is an Apache 2.0-licensed `Python <http://www.python.org>`_ package aimed at becoming the most intuitive and versatile tool to retrieve and acquire statistical data and metadata disseminated in `SDMX <http://www.sdmx.org>`_ format.
-It should work with all
+It supports out of the box
-SDMX data providers supporting SDMX 2.1.
-Currently, this is tested for the European statistics office (Eurostat), and the European Central Bank (ECB) each providing hundreds of thousands of time series.
+the SDMX services of the European statistics office (Eurostat), the European Central Bank (ECB), and the French National Institute for statistics (INSEE). pandaSDMX can export data and metadata as `pandas <http://pandas.pydata.org>`_ DataFrames, the gold-standard of data analysis in Python.

-While pandaSDMX is extensible to cater any output format, it currently supports only `pandas <http://pandas.pydata.org>`_, the gold-standard of data analysis in Python.
-But from pandas you can export your data to Excel and friends.
+From pandas you can export data and metadata to Excel, R and friends.
+As from version 0.4, pandaSDMX can export data to many other file formats and database backends via `Odo <odo.readthedocs.org/>`_.

 Main features
 ---------------------